TejSaiSwaroop/mlprojects/README.md

-# End to end Machine Learning project for learning the setup in production and development environments
+# End to end Machine Learning project for learning the setup in production and development